Christopher Pike (Star Trek): "The Cage"

+"The Menagerie"

 At some point prior to the two-part episode "The Menagerie", set in the year 2266, Pike is promoted to fleet captain.
 He is severely injured while rescuing several cadets from a baffle plate rupture on board a J-class training vessel, the delta ray radiation leaving him paralyzed, unable to speak, badly scarred, and using a brainwave-operated wheelchair for mobility.
 His only means of communicating is through a light on the chair: one flash meaning "yes" and two flashes indicating "no".

 In "The Menagerie", the Enterprise, now under the command of Captain James T. Kirk, travels to Starbase 11.
 Spock, who had served with Pike for "eleven years, four months, and five days", makes clandestine arrangements to take Pike back to Talos IV, despite travel to Talos IV being the only criminal offense still punishable by death in Starfleet.
 Spock undergoes court-martial, with his evidence presented during the trial being footage from "The Cage".
 At the two-part episode's conclusion, it is revealed that the entire procedure was a Talosian-generated illusion to ensure that the Enterprise reached Talos.
 The Talosians invite Captain Pike to spend the remainder of his life among them, "unfettered by his natural body", which was the entire purpose of Spock's actions.
 Pike accepts the offer and Spock, now cleared of all charges, sees him off.
 The Talosians then show Captain Kirk an image of Pike in perfect health and reunited with Vina (another scene from "The Cage").